arfazkhan/thewatchlist/README.md

-Here's the updated version of the README based on the updates we made to the project:

 # The Watch List

 Welcome to **The Watch List**!
 This sleek, responsive React application is your ultimate companion for curating and managing your movie watchlist.
 With a modern UI and a host of features, The Watch List ensures a seamless and enjoyable experience for browsing and discovering your next cinematic adventure.
 Whether you're a die-hard movie buff or a casual viewer, this app has got you covered.